jngoh24/swishscore_nba/README.md

-# SwishScore - NBA Shot Outcome Prediction Model
+# SwishScore - NBA Shot Outcome Prediction Model (xP)

 ## Overview
-This project builds a machine learning model to predict whether an NBA shot will be made or missed.
+This project builds a machine learning model to predict whether an NBA shot will be made or missed, thus in turn creating a new statistic, xP (expected points) per each shot.
 Inspired by the xG statistic in soccer, the model estimates shot probability using various features extracted from historical NBA data.

 ## Data Sources
 The dataset consists of data from the **2021-2022 NBA season**, sourced from three different locations: